bumatic/manifold-docs/contents/readers/reading_interface/comments.md

-# Reading Interface / Comments
+# Comments

-Comments can be made on project resources.
+Users can reply to other users' comments on resources and on public annotations.
 See [resource notations](resource_notations.md) for more information.